 Our exams are designed to give your child the opportunity to experience a mock exam day, using Trafford Grammar Schools` entrance exam style questions, within a realistic exam day environment.
-We hold four different sets of exams which take place during the months of May, June, July and August/September.
+We hold five different sets of exams which take place during the months of April, May, June, July and August/September.
 The exam papers include Verbal Reasoning, Non-Verbal Reasoning, English and Maths.

 We use unique papers written by qualified teachers at Newell Tuition.

 11plusentranceexams are mock exams run by Newell Tuition.
 Newell Tuition have been writing their own mock papers for the past ten years, ensuring they are unique papers set to the level of the papers used in the actual entrance exams.

 When children sit the Grammar school entrance exams, they are still at a stage in their school life where they have not done any external exams.
 The opportunity to undertake mock exams gives them a chance to gain this experience in an unfamiliar and potentially overwhelming environment but without the pressure of the actual exam.
 As with any new experience, confidence grows with familiarity and thus mock exam experience can only advantage a child when they face the actual exams in September and October.